aws-powertools/powertools-lambda-java/docs/core/logging.md

     }
     ```

-???+ tip "Additional keys are based on the MDC"
 `clearState` is based on `MDC.clear()`.
 State clearing is automatically done at the end of the execution of the handler if set to `true`.

 ## Logging incoming event